AdikaStyle/go-report-builder/README.md

 ## Playwright Module

 Currently, we are focusing on making the playwright based renderer work really good!
 The base project used Chrome Developer Protocol to connect with a Chromium instance.
-We are evaluating that decision [here](https://github.com/nndi-oss/greypot/issues/1)
+We [decided](https://github.com/nndi-oss/greypot/issues/1) to remove support for that.

 In order to use the [Playwright](https://github.com/playwright-community/playwright-go) rendering functionality, you will need to have the [playwright dependencies](https://playwright.dev/docs/cli#install-system-dependencies) installed.